 Thus calculated DEV_PASS is written to the permanent device memory.
 The user share is not saved.
 Otherwise, it would allow an attacker to locally validate the restored private key.

 5.4.
-MOS for threat intelligence
+MOS for Threat Intelligence

-In the context of anomaly-based schemes for attack detection, the proposed behavioral analysis approach applies signal processing techniques, such as Principal Component Analysis and Model Order Selection schemes [24], for automatic identification of attacks or malicious behaviors.
+In the context of anomaly-based schemes for attack detection, the proposed behavioral analysis approach applies signal processing techniques, such as Principal Component Analysis and Model Order Selection schemes [12], for automatic identification of attacks or malicious behaviors.